mohammadzahur/WealthSimple-Case-Study/README.md

 ## Landscape:

 * What domain of the financial industry is the company in?
+Wealthsimple is a financial technology (fintech) company that operates in the domain of investment management.
+Specifically, Wealthsimple offers online investment management services, including automated investing, robo-advisory services, and financial planning tools to help individuals manage and grow their wealth.
+Wealthsimple's platform allows customers to invest in a variety of financial instruments, including stocks, bonds, exchange-traded funds (ETFs), and more, all of which are managed by the company's proprietary algorithms and portfolio management strategies.

 * What have been the major trends and innovations of this domain over the last 5-10 years?